Frequently Asked Questions

-Sponge is a new versatile Minecraft API.
-It was made to enrich your Minecraft experience by allowing plugins to add functionality to Minecraft.
+Sponge is a versatile Minecraft: Java Edition API.
+It was made to enrich your Minecraft experience by enabling creation of plugins to add functionality to Minecraft.
 Read more about Sponge here: Introduction and about the history of Sponge here: The History of Sponge

-The Sponge Project currently develops two implementations which both use the SpongeAPI:
+The Sponge Project currently develops two implementations which both use SpongeAPI:

-- SpongeForge, a coremod for Minecraft Forge, which is an existing Minecraft modding framework famous for spurring the Minecraft modding scene.
+SpongeForge, a coremod for Minecraft Forge, which is an existing Minecraft: Java Edition modding framework famous for spurring the Minecraft modding scene.
 Forge lacks a cross-version API, and this is where Sponge steps in.
 Sponge allows server owners to deploy Sponge plugins with ease, making server management easier.
 (SpongeForge was formerly known as Sponge, until it was renamed to avoid confusion).

 The Bukkit project halted further development of their API and server modification.
 Shortly thereafter, one of the contributors to Bukkit sent a DMCA takedown notice to stop further distribution of CraftBukkit.
 He was within his legal right.
 Downloads, as well as source code, for CraftBukkit and its derivatives (such as Spigot and Cauldron) are no longer publicly available.
 If you want to know the reasons why this affected Sponge development, have a look at our history page: The History of Sponge